 Instructions for making a Back Door Roth contribution:

 Step 1: Check your income.
-If your Modified Adjusted Gross Income is under 196,000 you can make a full Roth IRA contribution.
+If your Modified Adjusted Gross Income is under 196,000 (around $140,000 for single filers) you can make a full Roth IRA contribution.
 The amount you can contribute declines until your income is over $206,000.
 At that point you are not eligible to make a Roth IRA contribution DIRECTLY.
 (With income over $124,000 you can’t make a DEDUCTIBLE IRA contribution.)

 Step 2: If you can’t make a direct Roth contribution, make a non-deductible IRA contribution and let your CPA know to track of it on a form 8606***